Basques: Society

-While women continued to have a higher position in Basque than other western European societies, it is highly unlikely that any point the society was 'matriarchal', as is often falsely claimed about pre-Indo-European peoples in general.
+While women continued to have a higher position in Basque than other western European societies, there is no clear evidence for the assertion that the society was at any point fully 'matriarchal'.
 The 'Basque matriarchy' argument is typically tied to 20th century nationalism and is at odds with earlier accounts of the society.

 Although the Kingdom of Navarre did adopt feudalism, most Basques also possessed unusual social institutions different from those of the rest of feudal Europe.
 Some aspects of this include the elizate tradition where local house-owners met in front of the church to elect a representative to send to the juntas and Juntas Generales (such as the Juntas Generales de Vizcaya or Guipúzcoa) which administered much larger areas.
-Another example was that in the medieval period most land was owned by the farmers, not the Church or a king.
+Another example was that in the medieval period most land was still owned by the farmers themselves, rather than the Church or a king.